 Classroom Technology and Support Guide

-A comprehensive guide covers over 50 common issues encountered in classrooms.
-Click here to view the guide.
-Tip: open the bookmark navigation panel in Acrobat for fast navigation.
+A comprehensive guide covers over 59 common issues encountered in classrooms.
+Click here to view the online version of the guide.
+Click here for a printable PDF version of the guide for reference or training.

 Classroom Tips and Best Practices